Donald Rumsfeld: Military decisions in the wake of 9/11

 Richard A. Clarke, the White House counter-terrorism coordinator at the time, has revealed details of another National Security Council meeting the day after the attacks, during which officials considered the U.S. response.
 Already, he said, they were certain al-Qa'ida was to blame and there was no hint of Iraqi involvement.
 "Rumsfeld was saying we needed to bomb Iraq," according to Clarke.
 Clarke then stated, "We all said, 'No, no, al-Qa'ida is in Afghanistan.'"
 Clarke also revealed that Rumsfeld complained in the meeting, "there aren't any good targets in Afghanistan and there are lots of good targets in Iraq."
+Rumsfeld even suggested to attack other countries like Libya and Sudan, arguing that if this was to be a truly "global war on terror" then all state sponsors of terrorism should be dealt with.

 Rumsfeld wrote in Known and Unknown, "Much has been written about the Bush administration's focus on Iraq after 9/11.
 Commentators have suggested that it was strange or obsessive for the President and his advisers to have raised questions about whether Saddam Hussein was somehow behind the attack.
 I have never understood the controversy.
 I had no idea if Iraq was or was not involved, but it would have been irresponsible for any administration not to have asked the question."

 A memo written by Rumsfeld dated November 27, 2001, considers an Iraq war.
-One section of the memo questions "How start?", listing multiple possible justifications for a U.S.-Iraq War.
+One section of the memo questions "How start?", listing multiple possible justifications for a U.S.–Iraq War.

 War in Afghanistan

 Rumsfeld directed the planning for the War in Afghanistan after the September 11 attacks.
-On September 21, 2001, USCENTCOM Commander General Tommy Franks, briefed the President on a plan to destroy al Qaeda in Afghanistan and remove the Taliban government.
-General Franks, also initially proposed to Rumsfeld that the U.S. invade Afghanistan using a conventional force of 60,000 troops, preceded by six months of preparation.
-Rumsfeld, however feared that a conventional invasion of Afghanistan could bog down as had happened to the Soviets and the British.
+On September 21, 2001, USCENTCOM Commander General Tommy Franks, briefed the President on a plan to destroy al-Qaeda in Afghanistan and remove the Taliban government.
+General Franks also initially proposed to Rumsfeld that the U.S. invade Afghanistan using a conventional force of 60,000 troops, preceded by six months of preparation.
+Rumsfeld, however feared that a conventional invasion of Afghanistan could bog down as had happened to the Soviets in the Soviet–Afghan War and the 1842 retreat from Kabul by the British.
 Rumsfeld rejected Franks's plan, saying "I want men on the ground now!"
 Franks returned the next day with a plan utilizing U.S. Special Forces.
-Despite air and missile attacks against al Qaeda in Afghanistan, USCENTCOM had no pre-existing plans for conducting ground operations there.
+Despite air and missile attacks against al-Qaeda in Afghanistan, USCENTCOM had no pre-existing plans for conducting ground operations there.